SobhanMoghimi/Video-Splitter/README.md

 ### Same Video Length
 For some purposes we need the same length of videos, and if our last piece is not the same as other pieces it may crash our project.
-To ignore the last piece and not using it, just add the argument `--equal-size`
+To ignore the last piece and not using it, just add the argument `--equal-len`

 ## Issue With FFmpeg
 Some videos aren't correctly splitted after being used by ffmpeg.
 To solve this problem we should pass the video codecs using -v option in our code.
 For most mp4 and avi videos we can use h264 codec.
 Thus running the command `python Video-Splitter.py -s [seconds] --root [path to root folder of videos] -v h264` can help solving the issue.